 The NURSE Corp Scholarship Program helps students finance their tuition in exchange for working at a Critical Shortage Facility for two years after graduating.
 Participating nurses will receive a competitive salary.
 Check out the NURSE Corp website for more information.

 Non-profit organizations (NGOs), such as the American Cancer Society, also offer scholarships to students who are pursuing a career in nursing.
 In addition, particular associations and companies may offer nursing scholarships focused on professional areas of need.
-For example, the American Association of Colleges of Nursing, in collaboration with Johnson & Johnson, have a program to provide financial support to nursing students from underrepresented groups.

 A Bold New Direction for Leadership Programs. (n.d.).
 RWJF.
 Retrieved July 31, 2014, from The Robert Wood Johnson Foundation